Modern Slavery Statement for 2022 financial year

-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the ‘Act’) and sets out the steps we are taking to ensure that slavery and human trafficking is not taking place in our supply chain or elsewhere in our organisation.
+This statement is made pursuant to Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015 (the ‘Act’) and sets out the steps we are taking to ensure that slavery and human trafficking is not taking place in our supply chain or elsewhere in our organisation.

 Nuffield Health is a registered charity and company limited by guarantee providing connected health and wellbeing services to businesses and individuals in England, Scotland and Wales.
-We have an annual turnover in excess of £900 million.
+In 2021, we had an annual turnover in excess of £900 million.
 As with many organisations, our annual turnover in 2021 was impacted by the Covid-19 pandemic and the Government measures in response to it.
 Our head office and registered office is located at Epsom Gateway, Ashley Avenue, Epsom, Surrey KT18 5AL.

 Policies and commitments: our approach

 The wellbeing of people is central to Nuffield Health’s activities.
 A day-to-day life and working environment in which individual fundamental human rights and freedoms are respected is central to this.

 In accordance with our values and our overarching commitment to acting ethically and with integrity in all our relationships, the prevention, detection and reporting of modern slavery and human trafficking is the responsibility of all those working for Nuffield Health and any associated organisations.

 We embrace a diverse and safe workplace environment in which equal opportunity and fairness are paramount.
 One important aspect of this is supporting and complying with the provisions of the Act and our organisational policies incorporate relevant compliance obligations.
 These obligations are reflected in our employee induction and training materials.
 We also support an open and transparent culture that encourages employees and others to raise concerns about anything that is unlawful or amounts to improper conduct.
 We also seek to ensure matters can be raised in confidence without fear of reprisals.

 Our supply chain